alantech/iasql/docs/README.md

 ### Deployment

-Use the github actions `deploy` job
+Use the github actions `docs-deploy` job